dnl-blkv/simple-php-enum/README.md

 ```

 ## Comparison
+### Equality
-The enums can be compared as such:
+The enums can be checked for equality as such:
 ```
 $cat = AnimalEnum::CAT();
 $otherCat = AnimalEnum::CAT();